-It’s important that you check what the current government advice for travelling to the UK is before you make your travel arrangements.
+It’s important to check the current Government advice for travelling to the UK before you make your travel arrangements.

-Whilst we are working hard to ensure in person graduation ceremonies take place, there may be some factors beyond our control that lead to ceremonies being cancelled or delayed.
+We are working hard to ensure in-person graduation ceremonies take place, but there may be some factors beyond our control that lead to ceremonies being cancelled or delayed.

 We strongly encourage all students and their guests to ensure that they have sufficient insurance protection to cover any losses they might suffer as a result of ceremonies being cancelled or delayed.

 The University cannot be held liable for the cost incurred of any travel arrangements made by graduates or guests.